zilishen/documentation/content/includes/installation/add-jwt-license.md

 Your NGINX entitlements will now be visible on the Licenses page, along with information about your product usage relative to your entitled capacity.

-If needed, you can return to this page at any time to cancel the license by removing the `.jwt` file, revoking your entitlements, and notifying F5 that the license has been terminated.
+If needed, you can return to this page at any time to cancel the license by removing the `.jwt` file and revoking your entitlements.
+This action will notify F5 that the license has been terminated.